reef-technologies/handbook/README.md

 ### Avatars

-Please add your photo (one that shows your face clearly without sunglasses etc) to all services that we use: Slack, GitHub, time tracker, Trello, Atlassian account etc. It is recommended to add it to [gravatar](https://gravatar.com), then it will load up automatically to many services.
-Avatars are important, especially on non-small teams, but also everywhere in context of communication with the client (or ourselves), where we want to be recognized as human beings rather than lines of text.
-Cultural differences, timezones and language barriers make communication a challenge - lets make it at least slightly easier by showing a smiling face to the client and his team.
+Please add your photo (one that shows your face clearly without sunglasses, etc.) to all services that we use: Slack, GitHub, time tracker, Trello, Atlassian account, etc. It is recommended to add it to [Gravatar](https://gravatar.com), as it will then load up automatically to many services.
+Avatars are important, especially on non-small teams, but also everywhere in the context of communication with the client (or ourselves), where we want to be recognized as human beings rather than lines of text.
+Cultural differences, time zones, and language barriers make communication a challenge - let's make it at least slightly easier by showing a smiling face to the client and their team.

 Why no sunglasses?
 Please imagine the company in a few years, where almost every avatar on Slack looks the same: either a sunglassed person or a 10-pixel high character on the top or bottom of a mountain.
 That won't work.
 Therefore, we should all use clear pictures from the beginning.